|Style||Fully Escorted & Guided

 Day 6: Tokyo & Kyoto.
 Set out this morning on a high-speed adventure aboard the Shinkansen, Japan's bullet train.
 This fast, quiet train, itself a tourist draw, links the major cities in Japan efficiently, while reaching speeds of over 170 miles per hour.
 You'll arrive in Kyoto quickly and comfortably, ready to enjoy the beauty and fascination of this very special city.

-Upon arrival, check in at your hotel, located virtually in front of the Shinkansen.
+Upon arrival, meet your guide and check-in at your hotel.
 After check-in, enjoy a walking/subway orientation tour of Kyoto.
 Visit the Nishiki Market, a 400 meter long street lined with small stands and shops; the Ponto-cho area which is the local restaurant district and Kyoto's underground department store.
 The balance of your day is at leisure to explore the temples, shrines, gardens and other beautiful sites located within walking distance of your hotel.
 Enjoy some shopping time at Kyoto's underground Department Store where you'll enjoy the sights and sounds of typical Japanese life.
-Accommodations: Hotel Granvia Kyoto.
+Accommodations for 2014: Hotel Granvia Kyoto ; accommodations for 2015: Hotel Nikko Princess Kyoto.
 Breakfast provided.

 Day 7: Kyoto.
 If you had to choose only one city in Japan to visit, Kyoto would be the one.
 This ancient city, home to almost 1.5 million people, was the capital of Japan for more than a thousand years and still is considered the country's spiritual capital.
 On today's full day tour, you'll visit the main attractions of the city, beginning at the 17th-century Nijo Castle.
 You can see the architecture change as you go from the most public spaces to the private chambers of the shogun, which were protected by a highly imaginative security system comprised of floorboards deliberately built to squeak when walked upon.